Snow Goggle Guide

 So what are the right goggles for you?
 Keep reading for tips on how to pick the perfect pair for your next trip to the mountain. rich-text, responsive-table

 The first thing to do when picking a pair of goggles is to figure out what type of skiing/riding and weather you prefer.
 Do you typically go out on sunny days, powder days, or anytime you have a chance to get to the mountains?
 Your skiing/riding style will go a long way to helping you decide which type of snow goggles to get.

 Keep in mind, Mother Nature may show up whenever she wants, and conditions on the hill can change rapidly at any time, so be prepared. rich-text, responsive-table

 There are two types of goggle frames: single-lens and interchangeable.
 Single-lens goggles only have one lens option, while interchangeable goggles allow you to change lenses as needed using the same frame based on the conditions or type of skiing/riding you plan to do.
 If you only ski or ride at BBMR on bright, sunny days, you most likely will be fine only using goggles with a dark lens, but if you like to ski or ride in varying conditions, interchangeable lenses are the best option. rich-text, responsive-table

-Visit Big Bear Sports, located in the base areas at Snow Summit and Bear Mountain, and pick up a pair of snow goggles today.
-We carry Oakley, Dragon, Smith, Electric, Von Zipper, and Anon.
+Visit Big Bear Sports, located in the base areas at Snow Summit and Bear Mountain, or Snow Valley Sports Shop to pick up a pair of snow goggles today.
+We carry Oakley, Dragon, Smith, Electric, Von Zipper, Anon, Volcom, and Zeal Optics.
 Big Bear Mountain Resort and Ikon Base Pass holders received 10% off snow goggles, while Ikon Pass holders receive 15%. rich-text, responsive-table